While learning how to lucid dream as a teen, I made more than my fair share of beginner mistakes.

-There are different levels of lucidity - and in the beginning, it's quite common to dwell in semi-lucid realms, unable to take full control of the dream.
+There are different levels of lucidity and in the beginning, it's quite common to dwell in semi-lucid realms, unable to take full control of the dream.

-When I tried to fly, for instance, I couldn't get even an inch off the ground.
+When I tried to lucidly fly, for instance, I couldn't get even an inch off the ground.
 I just stood there like a lemon wondering "Why the heck can't I fly?"

-Here's another way to look at this.
-In The Matrix (classic VR romp from a pair of lucid dreamers themselves) Neo didn't believe he was The One and that he could warp and manipulate his virtual reality world.
-He became bound by this limiting belief.
+In The Matrix, which was actually created by a pair of lucid dreamers, Neo didn't believe he was The One and that he could warp and manipulate his virtual reality world.
+So he became bound by this limiting belief.

 This is a beautiful demonstration of how your personal beliefs (both consciously and unconsciously) dictate your success in the lucid dream world.
 With boundless confidence, you too can soar.

 Newbies seeking lucid dream sex can end up on a wild goose chase.
 Between fickle dream figures and sensory overload, it can all become a waste of quality dream time.

 And that's no surprise really - in a lucid dream, you can explore this basic human drive on a whole new level, having gratuitous sex with whoever you want.
 But there's a catch.

-Conscious dream sex takes a lot of skill and concentration.
-For a start, you better be good at stabilizing your dreams, summoning up attractive sexual partners, and keeping your cool when things really hot up.
+Conscious dream sex often takes a lot of skill and concentration.
+For a start, you better be good at stabilizing your dreams, summoning attractive sexual partners, and keeping your cool when things really hot up.
 Otherwise it's pretty likely you'll suffer from sensory overload and wake up.

 What's more, initiating sex in a lucid dream isn't always that easy.
 Often, the unconscious mind has a different agenda, and no matter how motivated you are to satiate that physical desire, your dreaming mind just wants something different out of the experience.